danielsaidi/website_danielsaidi/collections/_posts/2020/2020-03-26-bind-view-geometry-data-to-bindable-properties.md

 }
 ```

-`bindGeometry` takes a `binding` and a `reader` function that takes a `GeometryProxy` and returns a `CGFloat`.
-It then creates a `GeometryBinding` using the `reader`, adds it to the calling view, then binds an `onPreferenceChanged` to the provided `binding`.
+The `bindGeometry` takes a `binding` and a `reader` function that takes a `GeometryProxy` and returns a `CGFloat`.
+It then creates a `GeometryBinding` with the `reader`, adds it to the calling view, then binds an `onPreferenceChanged` to the provided `binding`.

-`GeometryBinding` is just a view creator that creates a `GeometryReader` and binds a `preference` modifier to the provided `reader`.
+`GeometryBinding` is a view builder that creates a `GeometryReader` and binds a `preference` modifier to the provided `reader`.

 With this in place, we can now bind any `CGFloat` property of the `GeometryProxy` to any bindable property, e.g. `@State` or the properties of an `@ObservedObject`.

 ## Cleaning things up

-While the extension is convenient, its block-based syntax makes the view hierarchy pretty ugly:
+While the extension is convenient, its block-based syntax makes the view hierarchy ugly:

 ```swift
 var body: some View {